erikdsp/project_weathersensors/README.md

 Sensors generate an initial values, and then fluctuates within a range, never exceeding min/max.
 The values could be plausible if you squint your eyes.

-Statistics are calculated on the m_new_readings vector, and the values are then moved to another vector m_readings
+Statistics are calculated from the m_new_readings vector, and the values are then moved to another vector m_readings

 The program will run until you press q (+ Enter)
-It will then save the data in a new json file with name SensorData-<Date>(-<index>).json
+It will then save the data in a new json file with name SensorData-Date(-index).json